Covaxin, Zydus Cadila: What Vaccines are in the Pipeline for Children in India

-The Centre plans to begin Covid vaccination in kids aged 12-17 years, with comorbidities, by October.
+The Centre had earlier said it plans to begin Covid vaccination in kids aged 12-17, with comorbidities, by October.

 When can children get the COVID jab in India?

-The government plans to begin COVID vaccination in children in the 12-17 age group, to those who have comorbidities by October.
+The government had said that it plans to begin COVID vaccination in children in the 12-17 age group, to those who have comorbidities by October.

-Which COVID vaccines may be available for children in India?
+Which COVID vaccines may be available for children in India in the future?

 Zydus Cadila's ZyCoV-D